 Whatever the Court does, the current ferment over marriage provides an opportunity for other institutions, like churches, to champion the competing model of marriage and family rooted in experience and inherited wisdom.

 An archived version of the lecture can be found at www.frc.org/university.

 For Sutherland Institute, I’m Dave Buer.
 Thanks for listening.

-This post is a transcript of a 4-minute weekly radio commentary aired on several Utah radio stations.
+This post is an expanded transcript of the Sutherland Soapbox, a 4-minute weekly radio commentary aired on several Utah radio stations.
 The podcast can be found at the bottom of this post.